-XR-based Workforce Development in the Southwestern Region of Ohio
+XR-based Education in the Southwestern Region of Ohio

 Virtual and Cyber-Physical Systems have become a centerpiece of current advancements in technology.
 The advent of low-cost virtual reality tools, such as head-mounted display systems, e.g., Oculus Rift, HTC Vive, or Microsoft's HoloLens, have reinvigorated the area of Virtual Reality with myriad applications in healthcare, training, and engineering due to their ability to increase retention and safety, and reduce costs.
-Utilizing this technology for workforce development and for more advanced training in several application disciplines will be critical to Ohio's economy.
+Utilizing this technology for workforce development and for more advanced training in several application disciplines is critical to Ohio's economy.
 Furthermore, investing in building the region's workforce will increase local industries' success in competing for investment dollars allocated for virtual and cyber-physical initiatives.
 Training the workforce of tomorrow has become even more important today than it has ever been in the past.
 According to a Harvard University study, in 2018, 90% of jobs require some form of technical skills or even a bachelor's degree or greater compared to only 40% in 1960.
 Out of those 90%, 33% of jobs would require a bachelor's degree or higher.
 However, in Ohio, only 26.6% have at least a bachelor degree according to the 2014 census data.
 This huge jump in jobs requiring specific technical skills requires a significant investment in workforce development to overcome that skills gap.
+The job market in XR-related fields is forecasted to increase exponentially as well yet dedicated training in that area is limited.